DevExpress/devextreme-documentation/concepts/05 Widgets/DataGrid/30 Filtering and Searching/1 Filter Row.md

 ---

 A user-specified filter is automatically applied with a delay by default.
-Alternatively, it can be applied by a click on the *"Apply Filter"* button if you set the **filterRow**.[applyFilter](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/filterRow/applyFilter.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/filterRow/#applyFilter') option to *"onClick"*.
+Alternatively, it can be applied by a click on the *"Apply Filter"* button if you set the **filterRow**.[applyFilter](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/filterRow/applyFilter.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/filterRow/#applyFilter') property to *"onClick"*.

 ---
 ##### jQuery